Bonsai wire is used to reposition trunks and branches. It allows you to create special shapes and give creative detail.

 It is wrapped on the branch or trunk the way it is currently growing.

-The two most common types of bonsai wire are copper and aluminum.
+The two most commonly used types are copper and aluminum.

 Copper is sized by its gauge.
 The lower the number the heavier the wire.
 The heavier the wire the heavier the use (large branches.)For example: